2014-23 Insects of Surinam animation, photographs and bas-reliefs

 Dominique Paul plays with the representation of the body and explores its transformation.
 This notion of body transformation informs Paul’s fantastical invention of hybrid creatures.
 In her Insects of Suriname series, the lacy cutouts of bodybuilder’s flesh from magazines are buoyed by colorful consumer products.
 The surrealistic scenes share space with flora and insects illustrated by Maria S. Merian, a Baroque-era naturalist documenting metamorphosis of insects.
 Taking the form of a botanical mandala, Paul strives to express a sense of urgency in the playing fields of our human-centric society that overuses the planet’s resources.
 Paul boldly envisions a future where the genetic code of living organisms is altered, and a strange new hierarchy among sentient beings emerges.

-Text about this series Playing Fields: Reconnecting with an Idea of Nature after the images of this portfolio.
+Text about this series located after the images of this portfolio: Playing Fields: Reconnecting with an Idea of Nature

 Please click on the image below to start the animation